 - ECLIPSE Parent

-DCYF social workers, public health nurses, or Department of Social and Health Services (ESA) social workers identify and refer children to ECLIPSE who have experienced Adverse Childhood Experiences (ACEs).
+DCYF social workers, primary care physicians, public health nurses, or Department of Social and Health Services (ESA) social workers identify and refer children to ECLIPSE who have experienced Adverse Childhood Experiences (ACEs).
 Referent will complete a referral for ECLIPSE services and contact ECLIPSE contractor to share child and family contact information and reason for ELCIPSE referral.

 To report suspected or known child abuse or neglect, or for any licensing complaints, call 1-866-END-HARM (1-866-363-4276).